mjt320/SEPAL/README.md

 # Python code for fitting DCE-MRI data
-Note: this repository is a work-in-progress, un-tested and not recommended for general use.
+Note: this repository is a work-in-progress, un-tested and not recommended for use.

 ### Functionality:
 - Signal-to-concentration